 Alibaba, partner invest $1.2B in China video website

-Young men walk past the corporate logo at the headquarters compound of Alibaba Group in Hangzhou in eastern China's Zhejiang province in this May 21, 2012 file photo.
-(AP Photo, File)
+Young men walk past the corporate logo at the headquarters compound of Alibaba Group in Hangzhou in eastern China's Zhejiang province on May 21, 2012.
+(AP)

 Joe McDonald, The Associated Press

 BEIJING -- E-commerce giant Alibaba Group is expanding its online entertainment presence by investing $1.2 billion with a partner in video website Youku Tudou.

 Alibaba will gain a 16.5 per cent stake in the company and its partner Yunfeng Capital will get 2 per cent, Youku Tudou Inc. said Monday.